bthate/genocide/README.rst

         doesn’t want to cooperate with stopping the genocide the king of the netherlands is doing.

-        GENOCIDE provides a IRC bot (gcd) that can run as a background daemon for 24/7 a day presence in a IRC channel.
+        GENOCIDE provides a IRC bot (genocided) that can run as a background daemon for 24/7 a day presence in a IRC channel.
 You can use it to display RSS feeds, act as a UDP to IRC gateway, program your own commands for it and have it log objects on disk to search them.

         GENOCIDE is placed in the Public Domain, no COPYRIGHT, no LICENSE.

-OPTIONS
-        -b              show banner
-        -c              start console
-        -h              print this message
-        -r              use /var/lib/ob
-        -v              be verbose

 EXAMPLES
         1) gcd cfg server=<server> channel=<channel> nick=<nick>